kovinevmv/DigiSparkStealer/README.md

 # News

-Due to large increase of visitors number, I have to delete the source code of stealer for the safety of the other people.
+**!!!
+Due to large increase of visitors number, I have to delete the source code of stealer for the safety of the other people. !!!**

-If you want to get a private build or participate in further project development, contact me [@kovinevmv](https://t.me/kovinevmv)

 # Warning